Sreenidhi-1/Sigma-Coding-Challenge/README.md

 # SIGMA WEDGE

-This Python implementation aims to provide insights and recommendations for stock trading decisions based on historical data analysis and pre-specified logic.
+This aims to provide insights and recommendations for stock trading decisions based on historical data analysis and pre-specified logic.
 The model focuses on daily closing prices of Apple (AAPL) stock for the year 2023, sourced from Quantrocket.

 ### Goal